 In the following, we want to investigate and compare two strategies for choosing the remaining bases $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ as well as their measurement probabilities given through $\gamma$.
-The first strategy is the one that can often be found within the literature, e.g. \cite{Acin2006,Pironio2009}, while the second one is, to our knowledge, a new processing strategy, that can be shown to achieve higher rates within certain scenarios.
-As both strategies rely on choosing $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ to be equal to one of the bases used for the \ac{CHSH} estimation as given within (\ref{eq:E91_Bases}), we first start with investigating the key generation rate from (\ref{eq:r_key_reduced}), for the cases that we choose these bases.
-If A and B choose the same basis, we can use Proposition \ref{prop:r_key_werner} while for the other cases, we can use the following two propositions.
+The first strategy is the one that can often be found within the literature, e.g., \cite{Acin2006,Pironio2009}, while the second one is, to the best of our knowledge, a new processing strategy that can be shown to achieve higher rates within certain scenarios.
+As both strategies rely on choosing $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ to be equal to one of the bases used for the \ac{CHSH} estimation as given within (\ref{eq:E91_Bases}), we first start with investigating the key generation rate of (\ref{eq:r_key_reduced}), for the cases that we choose these combinations of bases.
+If A and B choose the same basis, we can use Proposition \ref{prop:r_key_werner} to determine the resulting key distillation rate (as none of the states given by (\ref{eq:E91_Bases}) has a relative phase), while for the other cases we can use the following two propositions.